icatproject/icat.server/installation/database/icat/README.txt

-To install the icat schema:
+To install the icat schemas:

 1. cd to the directory containing the file install_icat.sql.
 2. Run sqlplus without connecting to the database (sqlplus /nolog)